intheclouds-blog/csharp-lambda-seed/README.md

 ### CodePipeline Setup

 Deploy the `pipeline-template.yml` CloudFormation template to provision the AWS CodePipeline for the function using a command like the following:

+*NOTE:* The `pipeline-template.yml` template assumes a CodeCommit repository.
+Adjustments will be needed to work with GitHub.

 ```
 aws cloudformation deploy --template-file ./pipeline-template.yml \